CFT-HY/HILA/docs/mainpage.md

 ~~~ bash
 make TARGET=target program_name
 ~~~
-The lower case target should be replaced by one of 'vanilla', 'AVX' or 'CUDA'.
-This will create a 'build' directory and compile the application there.
+The lower case target should be replaced by one of `vanilla`, `AVX` or `CUDA`.
+This will create a `build` directory and compile the application there.

 An application makefile should define any target files and include the main makefile.
 Here is an example with comments: